Royal Caribbean Brings Beloved Celebrity Feature to its New Ship - NewsBreak

 IN THIS ARTICLE

-I've worked on cruise ships for over 7 years.
-Here are 10 things first-time passengers should know.
+I worked on cruises for 15 years and now live on a ship.
+Here are 7 things first-time cruisers should know before sailing.

-From knowing what to pack to returning the pool towels, there are several things novice passengers should know before their first cruise vacation.
+I worked on cruise ships for over a decade, now I live on one most of the year with my husband.
+I wish first-time cruisers would look into their cruise lines and ports before booking.
+It's also helpful to be kind to the crew and prepare to possibly feel seasick.

 I've been on 110 cruises.
 Here are 6 of my favorite ports I've visited.